neuronsimulator/nrn/docs/hoc/modelspec/programmatic/topology/secref.rst

     Description:
         trueparent of sref.sec becomes the currently accessed section.
-        This is normally identical to :meth:`SectionRef.parent` except when the parent's :func:`parent_connection` is equal to the parent's :func:`section_orientation`.
+        This is normally identical to :hoc:meth:`SectionRef.parent` except when the parent's :hoc:func:`parent_connection` is equal to the parent's :hoc:func:`section_orientation`.
-        If there is a chance that a section does not have a trueparent then :meth:`SectionRef.has_trueparent` should be called first to avoid an execution error.
+        If there is a chance that a section does not have a trueparent then :hoc:meth:`SectionRef.has_trueparent` should be called first to avoid an execution error.

 ----

-.. method:: SectionRef.child
+.. hoc:method:: SectionRef.child

     Syntax: